-If coolant has to be added, a 50/50 mixture of water and MB anticorrosion/
+If coolant has to be added, a 50/50 mixture of water and MB anticorrosion/antifreeze should be used.

-- Do not open the engine hood if you see or hear steam or coolant escaping from the engine compartment.
-With the engine off, wait until no steam or coolant can be seen before opening the hood. - Do not remove pressure cap on coolant reservoir if engine temperature is above 90°C (194°F).
+- Use extreme caution when opening the hood, if there are any signs of steam or coolant leaking from the cooling system. - Do not remove pressure cap on coolant reservoir if engine temperature is above 90° C (194° F).
 Allow engine to cool down before removing cap.
-The coolant reservoir contains a hot water/anticorrosion/antifreeze mixture and is under pressure. - Using a rag, turn cap to first notch to relieve excess pressure.
+The coolant reservoir contains hot fluid and is under pressure. - Using a rag, turn cap to first notch to relieve excess pressure.
 If opened immediately, hot scalding fluid and steam will be blown out under pressure.

-The drain plugs for the cooling system are located on the right-hand side of the engine block and the bottom of the radiator.
+The drain plugs are located on the right side of the engine and on the radiator bottom.

-- 1 Oil dipstick - 2 Oil filler cap
+- Oil dipstick - 2 Oil filler cap